Bavarian election puts Merkel on defensive

 Voters in Germany's largest and wealthiest state hived off to the left and right of the ruling conservatives in Sunday's (14 October) elections, posing questions for German chancellor Angela Merkel.

-The centre-right CSU party won, with 37.5 percent, in the Bavarian vote.
+The centre-right CSU party won the Bavarian vote, with 37.2 percent.

 Join EUobserver today